Donovan Morgan (American football): CIFL

 When the AFL didn't play in 2009, Morgan joined the Chicago Slaughter of the Continental Indoor Football League.
 There, he Russ Michna and other former member of the Chicago Rush lead the Slaughter to a 2009 CIFL Championship Game victory.
 Morgan was named MVP of the championship game.

 Return to the AFL

 In 2010, Morgan rejoined the Tulsa Talons, and finished the year with 123 receptions and 1,707 yards.
 His 52 touchdowns led the Arena Football League.

 For 2011, Morgan joined the Philadelphia Soul, rejoining quarterback Justin Allgood from Tulsa, and Chicago Rush teammate DeJuan Alfonzo and former Rush coach Mike Hohensee.

 In 2012, he was traded to the New Orleans VooDoo at his request to be closer to his family.

 On February 13, 2014, he was traded to the Los Angeles KISS for Chase Deadder.

 On October 28, 2014, he was assigned to the Las Vegas Outlaws.

 On March 10, 2015, Morgan and Lacoltan Bester were traded to the KISS for Derrick Ross.

 He retired after the 2016 season.

 On March 5, 2019, Morgan came out of retirement and was assigned to the Columbus Destroyers.

+Coaching career

+Morgan was the offensive coordinator for the Iowa Rampage of the new Arena Football League in 2024.